tannewt/wa-law.org/site/bill/2025-26/README.md

 * [HB 2128](hb/2128) - Concerning alcohol service at facilities with sports, amusement, or recreational activities engaged in by patrons. - H ConsPro&Bus
 * [HB 2127](hb/2127) - Changing the legal title for physician assistants to physician associates. - H HC/Wellness
 * [HB 2126](hb/2126) - Providing an exemption for taxes on fuel used in school buses. - H Transportation
-* [SB 5867](sb/5867) - Partnering with a mobile pregnancy application to improve maternal and infant health. - S Health & Long-T
+* [SB 5867](sb/5867) - Partnering with a mobile pregnancy application to improve maternal and infant health. - S Health & Long-
 * [SB 5866](sb/5866) - Increasing frontline staffing within the department of children, youth, and families. - S Human Services
 * [SB 5864](sb/5864) - Concerning verification of motor vehicle insurance. - S Transportation
 * [SB 5862](sb/5862) - Providing a cost-of-living adjustment for plan 1 retirees of the teachers' retirement system and public employees' retirement system. - S Ways & Means